Interactive Learning from Policy-Dependent Human Feedback: Policy-dependent Feedback

 \section{Policy-dependent Feedback}

+A common assumption of existing HCRL algorithms is that feedback depends only on the quality of an agent's action selection.
+An alternative hypothesis is that feedback also depends on the agent's current policy.
+That is, an action selection may be more greatly rewarded or punished depending on how often the agent would typically be inclined to select it.
+For example, more greatly rewarding the agent for improving its performance than maintaining the status quo.
+We call the former model of feedback {\em policy-independent} and the latter {\em policy-dependent}.
+If people are more naturally inclined toward one model of feedback, algorithms based on the wrong assumption may result in unexpected responses to feedback.
+Consequently, we were interested in investigating which model better fits human feedback.

-Evidence that human feedback is influenced by the agent's current policy can be seen in previous work.
-For example, it was observed that trainers taper their feedback over the course of learning~\citep{ho15,knox2012humans,isbell2001social}.
-One explanation for decreasing feedback rates is policy-dependent feedback, but trainer fatigue is another.
-We provide a stronger result showing that trainers---for the same state--action pair---choose positive or negative feedback depending on their perception of the learner's behavior.
-This finding serves as a warning for algorithms that rely on an assumption policy-independent feedback.
+Despite existing HCRL algorithms assuming policy-independent feedback, evidence of policy-dependent feedback can be found in prior works with these algorithms.
+For example, it was often observed that trainers taper their feedback over the course of learning~\cite{ho15,knox2012humans,isbell2001social}.
+Although diminishing feedback is a property that is explained by people's feedback being policy-dependent---as the learner's performance improves, trainer feedback is decreased---an alternative explanation is simply trainer fatigue.
+To further make the case for human feedback being policy dependent, we provide a stronger result showing that trainers---for the same state--action pair---choose positive or negative feedback depending on their perception of the learner's behavior.